Fine Art Street Photography is a new photography style and a new concept too.

 Coming back now to what I was saying about why Henri Cartier-Bresson managed to create such a personal and specific style in street photography, which in my opinion is due, except for his talent to looking at photography in a new way, through the prism of his personal artistic tools, this is exactly what creates a fine art street photograph – using personal tools and interpretations in creating a street photograph, relying on our background and experience to create, to interpret and not only to record.

 In my opinion, one takes a street photograph, but one creates a fine art street photograph.
-Small difference in words, big difference in meaning and approach.
+A small difference in words, a big difference in meaning and approach.

 I will write more about Fine Art Street Photography very soon and I am working on a series of fine art street photographs, so you will see more of this style in the future.